odoo/owl/doc/comparison.md

 template compiler.

 In contrast, most React applications do not use a templating language, but write some JSX code, which is precompiled into plain JavaScript by a build step.
+This example is done with the (kind of outdated) React class system:

 ```jsx
 class Clock extends React.Component {